astronomer/docs/software/third-party-ingress-controllers.md

 For more information, see the [OpenShift documentation](https://docs.openshift.com/container-platform/4.1/networking/configuring-networkpolicy.html) on configuring network policy.

-Additionally, OpenShift's default route admission policy must be configured to allow traffic from multiple namespaces.
+To allow traffic from multiple namespaces, you must also configure OpenShift's default route admission policy.
 To do so, run the following command:

 ```sh
 kubectl -n openshift-ingress-operator patch ingresscontroller/default --patch '{"spec":{"routeAdmission":{"namespaceOwnership":"InterNamespaceAllowed"}}}' --type=merge